 Revenue: Where DC Gets Its Money, details how and where the District gets its revenue to pay for everything from library books, to teacher salaries, to health care for lower-income residents.
 Our new and improved revenue primer also compares key DC taxes to those levied in surrounding Maryland and Virginia suburbs.

-Along with our recently updated Budget Primer, A Citizen’s Guide to the DC Budget, DCFPI is working to give residents and other stakeholders alike a better understanding of how the city collects money, and how that money is spent.
+Along with our recently updated budget primer, A Resident’s Guide to the DC Budget, DCFPI is working to give residents and other stakeholders alike a better understanding of how the city collects money, and how that money is spent.

 DC government collected $10.5 billion in revenue in fiscal year (FY) 2015.
 Local tax revenue totaled some $6.4 billion, and most of the rest was federal funding.
 The three largest sources of tax revenue are property, individual income, and sales and use taxes.